Staticpast/TimeVoting/README.md

 # TimeVoting

-A Minecraft Spigot plugin that allows players to vote on changing the current time of day in the server.
+A Minecraft Spigot plugin that allows players to vote on changing the current time of day on the server.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://www.paypal.com/paypalme/mckenzio)